herkkules/herkkules/README.md

 ## to do:
 - double degree in **M.Sc.
 Management** & **M.Sc.
 Software Engineering** - estimated: 2026
-  - thesis topic area: company as code
+  - thesis topic area: programmable companies

 # Other info